cloud-ark/kubeplus/README.rst

    kubectl get --raw "/apis/platform-as-code/v1/composition"

-The composition endpoint is used for obtaining runtime composition tree of Kubernetes resource instances that are created as part of handling a Custom resource instance.
+The composition endpoint is used for obtaining runtime composition tree of Kubernetes resource instances that are created as part of handling a Custom Resource instance.

 .. image:: ./docs/Moodle-composition.png
    :scale: 25%